John Danner (entrepreneur)

-John W. Danner (born August 18, 1966) is an American educator and entrepreneur who founded Flourish Schools, NetGravity, Rocketship Education, Zeal Learning, Dunce Capital, ProjectRead.ai and SparkSpace.ai.
+John W. Danner (born August 18, 1966) is an American educator and entrepreneur who currently runs Flourish Schools.
+He also founded NetGravity, Rocketship Education, Zeal Learning, Dunce Capital, ProjectRead.ai and SparkSpace.ai.
 He is currently the CEO of Flourish Schools and Chairman of ProjectRead, which teaches students to read using AI.
 He was the cofounder of Rocketship Education, where he was CEO from 2006 to 2013.
 He cofounded NetGravity in 1995, which was the world's first advertising server company.